If I become a Christian, will I be a hypocrite for still loving my gay friends?

 Getting saved is the most important decision you will ever make.

-God stepped out of eternity into time two thousand years ago to pay for your sins and my sins.
-Because Jesus died and paid for all our sins, we can be saved by simply
+Two thousand years ago, God stepped out of eternity into time, to pay for your sins, my sins and the sins of the whole world.
+Because Jesus died and paid for all our sins and because God accepted Jesus' payment for all our sins, signifying His acceptance by raising Jesus from the dead, we can be saved.
+When we

 Now to answer your question about being a hypocrite.
-No, God will not consider you a hypocrite for having gay and lesbian friends.
-God loves and saves gays and lesbians too.
+No, God will not consider you a hypocrite for loving your gay and lesbian friends.
+God loves your GLBTQ friends and God saves gays and lesbians too.

 Related Links